VicGrygorchyk/RandomTextGenerator/README.md

 The app allows to generate text string of desired length and copy it to the Android copy buffer (clipboard).
 Later, this string can be pasted into the app under test.

+Install:
+1) Download TextGenerator.apk
+2) Transfer the file to your device (via USB-cable or send by email)
+3) Install the app by tapping on the transfered file.

 ![alt text](https://github.com/Vickgrego/RandomTextGenerator/blob/master/how_app_lools.png)

 usage: